ahodge/Game-Audio-Harmonization-Tutorial/README.md

 # Game Audio Harmonization Tutorial
-## Building a harmonization engine for game audio using Unity 5 and AudioKit 2.0
+## Building a harmonization engine for game audio with Unity 5, Veemix, and AudioKit 2.0

 Languages used: C#, Objective-C